Paul Walker's Daughter Meadow Marks Her Dad's Birthday With Heartfelt Throwback Photo

 Meadow Walker is showcasing her father's love on a very special day.

-On what would have been Paul Walker's 44th birthday, the actor's famous daughter took to Instagram with a wish for all her followers.
+On what would have been Paul Walker's 44th birthday, the actor's famous daughter took to social media with a wish for all her followers.

 Ladies and gentlemen, it's time to pay it forward.

 "In honor of my dad's birthday today, we're challenging you to DO GOOD!
 Share a video or photo of your random act of kindness and nominate 4 people to join the challenge!"
-Meadow wrote to her followers.
+Meadow wrote on Instagram.
 "Be sure to tag the foundation as well as hashtag #PWFdogoodchallenge, so we can check out all of your posts!
 I nominate @marisamiller @vindiesel @meghanrochey & @lilchaseyk."

 As an added bonus, Meadow included a throwback photo from when she enjoyed a dance-off with her dad.
 Yes, you can say awwww with us right about now.